hwdsl2/self-hosted-ai-stack/stacks/voice-chat/README.md

 Open `http://<server-ip>:3001` in your browser and log in with the password above.

+> [!NOTE]
-> **Tip:** When exposing AnythingLLM beyond `localhost` or a trusted LAN, use the included Caddy HTTPS overlay so the password is encrypted in transit and direct HTTP ports are bound to localhost.
+> When exposing AnythingLLM beyond `localhost` or a trusted LAN, use the included Caddy HTTPS overlay so the password is encrypted in transit and direct HTTP ports are bound to localhost.
 See [Using a reverse proxy](#using-a-reverse-proxy) below.

 **Stop the stack:**